Icenium/icenium-cli/docs/man_pages/publishing/appmanager-livesync.md

 For more information about AppManager LiveSync, see [Update Your Published App with AppManager LiveSync](http://docs.telerik.com/platform/appbuilder/publishing-your-app/update-appmanager-livesync#cli).<% } %>

 <% if(isConsole) { %>
-<% if(isMobileWebsite) { %>WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help appmanager livesync`<% } %>
 <% if(isNativeScript) { %>WARNING: This command is not applicable to NativeScript projects.
 To view the complete help for this command, run `$ appbuilder help appmanager livesync` <% } %>
 <% } %>